Thesys-lab/HotOS23-QD-LP/README.md

 ### Traces
-The traces we used can be found at [https://ftp.pdl.cmu.edu/pub/datasets/twemcacheWorkload/hotos23_QDLP/](https://ftp.pdl.cmu.edu/pub/datasets/twemcacheWorkload/hotos23_QDLP/)
+The traces we used will be released soon

 The traces are [zstd](https://github.com/facebook/zstd) compressed and have the following format:
 ```c